 The Aftermath Records founder has certainly come a long way from his heyday in the seminal Hip-Hop group, NWA.
-According to Newsweek, Apple’s deal with Beats by Dre in 2014 made him one of rap’s first billionaires.
-The tech giant snapped up the headphones in a deal that, at that time, was worth a whopping $3 billion — and put more than $585 million in the man born André Rommell Young’s pockets.
+According to Newsweek, Apple’s deal with Beats by Dre in 2014 made him one of the wealthiest men in hip-hop.
+The tech giant snapped up the headphones in a deal that, at that time, was worth close to $3 billion.

 The man born André Romell Young has proven that it’s not where you come from that matters — it’s where you’re going.
 And, without a doubt, he’s gone to the top thanks to his wise business investments and street-savvy smarts.

 Let’s take a look at a brief overview of Dr. Dre’s business investments.

 Editorial note: The net worth in this piece is a speculative estimate drawn from a variety of online sources.
 This piece was also updated on December 3, 2021, to reflect Forbes’s refutation of Dr. Dre’s claim of being a billionaire.

 According to Rolling Stone, Dr. Dre launched Aftermath Records back in 1998.
 Aftermath launched the careers of Eminem, 50 Cent & G-Unit, and The Game.
 In 2001, Dre sold a stake in Aftermath to Interscope Records for $35 million, putting him on the list of Rolling Stone’s Top-Earning Artists for that year.
 Thanks to a series of mergers and acquisitions, Universal Records ended up owning Interscope and became the biggest record label in the world.
 To this day, Universal is known as “The House That Dre Built” because of that move.